 Wind and solar are the cheapest and fastest option to increase generation capacity.
 Renewables were attractive even before the price shocks, especially for small and medium-sized enterprises (SMEs) and cooperatives.
-Utility-scale solar projects are now built entirely on a competitive market basis, with prices going be EUR 0.05 per kWh.
-In Poland the most notable was achieved through rooftop installation by households under a relatively modest incentive scheme provided by the government.
+Utility-scale solar projects are now built entirely on a competitive market basis, with prices going below EUR 0.05 per kWh.
+In Poland the most notable uptake of PV systems of 9 GW was achieved through rooftop installation by households under a relatively modest incentive scheme provided by the government.

 Multiple projects have been in the pipeline in the region and can go fast forward if permitting is sped up.
 Renewables create more jobs, their decentralised output allows to boost economic activity in rural areas and despite the higher upfront costs they decrease the energy costs over time.
 The governmentss’ role is now to enable further development by ensuring fair competition and infrastructure development and grid flexibility.

 Once built, renewables serve for decades.
 They are not vulnerable to security risks or whims or oligopoly-like energy coming from afar.